BED-3052 Internationalisation and negotiations - 10 ECTS

 There will not be arranged a re-sit exam for this course.

-The students will be divided into groups by the lecturer.
+Group assignment The students will be divided into groups by the lecturer.
 Each group has to select a company or an industry which it wants to use as a case for its assignment.
 The purpose of the assignment is to apply concepts and models from the internationalization literature in order to analyze and discuss a particular problem/issue related to the company's or industry's internationalization process.
-The assignment should be submitted in Wiseflow.
+The assignment should be submitted both as a paper size and as a PDF file in Fronter.
 It is expected that the students identify relevant literature for their assignment.

 The assignment should be 15 pages maximum including reference list and appendixes.
 The students should make use of the structure explained in the Guidelines for Master Theses found at: https://uit.no/om/enhet/artikkel?p_document_id=418713&p_dimension_id=88167&men=28714